4. Nongovernmental bodies

 OPRA applies to records of any officer, commission, agency or authority of the State or of any political subdivision thereof, including subordinate boards thereof.
 (See N.J.S.A.
 47:1A-1.1).
 Consequently, records of non-governmental bodies are generally not subject to the law.
 However, there may be circumstances under which a governmental entity is not excused from its OPRA obligations simply because the requested records are not in its possession.
 See Burnett v.
 County of Gloucester, 415 N.J.
 Super 506 (2010) (finding that “the settlement agreements at issue here [and in the possession of the County's insurance broker, one of the County's insurers, or outside counsel, but not in the possession of the County] were ‘made’ by or on behalf of the Board in the course of its official business.
 Were we to conclude otherwise, a governmental agency seeking to protect its records from scrutiny could simply delegate their creation to third parties or relinquish possession to such parties, thereby thwarting the policy of transparency that underlies OPRA.
 N.J.S.A.
 47:1A-1.1.”)

 The definition of “public body” contained in the Inspection of Public Records Act provides that all advisory boards, commissions, committees, agencies, or entities created by the Constitution or any branch of government that receives any public funding are subject to the Act.
-NMSA 1978 § 14-2-6(F) (2013).
-Additionally, the New Mexico Court of Appeals has adopted a totality of factors test for determining whether a private entity is subject to the Inspection of Public Records Act.
+NMSA 1978 § 14-2-6(F) (2018).
+The New Mexico Court of Appeals however, has adopted a totality of factors test for determining whether a private entity is subject to the Inspection of Public Records Act.
 State ex rel Toomey v.
-City of Truth or Consequences, 2012-NMCA-104, ¶ 22, 287 P.3d 364.
+City of Truth or Consequences, 2012-NMCA-104, ¶ 22.
 Though no single factor is determinative, the factors include “the level of public funding,” the “commingling of funds,” and “for whose benefit the private entity is functioning.”
 Id. ¶¶ 13, 22.

 - Bodies receiving public funds or benefits.